mannyficient/Chronicle/README.md

 # Chronicle - User Research Note-Taking Tool
-A figma plugin that captures notes or observations during research, tied to specific timestamps, as if documenting a timeline of events or insights.
+A figma plugin that captures notes or observations during research, tied to specific timestamps as if documenting a timeline of events or insights.

 Chronicle is designed for user research sessions.
-It helps researchers capture timestamped observations and insights using an intuitive tagging system.
+Its intuitive tagging system helps researchers capture timestamped observations and insights.

 ## Features